-Last reviewed on June 29, 2019 with Ember Octane
+Last reviewed in June 2019 with Ember Octane

 Upgrading Ember is easier than ever with the great ember-cli-update.